Leon Stickle

-Leon Evan Stickle (born April 20, 1948) is a Canadian former National Hockey League linesman.
+Leon Evan Stickle (April 20, 1948 – November 5, 2025) was a Canadian National Hockey League linesman.
 His officiating career started in 1969 and ended in 1998.

 Early life

-Stickle is the son of Ivan Stickle and his wife Bernice, and has a sister Gail.
+Stickle was the son of Ivan Stickle and his wife Bernice, and had a sister Gail.
 Born in Toronto in 1948, Stickle and his sister and parents moved to Milton, Ontario in 1958.

 Stickle played baseball for the Milton Red Sox in the Halton County Intermediate League, and also for the Milton Midgets in 1964.

-After playing for the Sarnia Jr. B Legionnaires, Leon played hockey for his hometown Milton Merchant Juniors, a O.H.A Central Junior C team coached by Milton's first NHL player Enio Sclisizzi in 1965-66 and 1966-67.
+After playing for the Sarnia Jr. B Legionnaires, Leon played hockey for his hometown Milton Merchant Juniors, a O.H.A Central Junior C team coached by Milton's first NHL player Enio Sclisizzi in 1965-66 and 1966–67.
 He led the team in scoring at one point in 1965.

 Stickle was also a snooker player, having won a local championship in 1966.

 Officiating career

 Stickle's first NHL game was October 17, 1970.
 During his career (in which he wore a helmet from the mid-1980s until his retirement), he officiated six Stanley Cup finals (1977, 1978, 1980, 1981, 1984 and 1985), 2,069 regular season games, 206 playoff games, two Canada Cups (1981 and 1984), and four All-Star games, including the 1979 Challenge Cup and Rendez-vous '87.
-From the 1994-95 season until his retirement, he wore uniform number 33.
+From the 1994–95 season until his retirement, he wore uniform number 33.

 Controversy

-On May 24, 1980 the New York Islanders won the first of four-straight Stanley Cups.
+On May 24, 1980, the New York Islanders won the first of four-straight Stanley Cups.
 Philadelphia Flyers fans argue they saw an offside that wasn't called, and possibly another, robbing the Flyers of the chance to win Game 6 which would have tied the series and sent the teams to Philadelphia for a seventh and deciding game.
-If linesman Leon Stickle had blown his whistle in the first period and then again in overtime on goals that would have undoubtedly been contested; had there been a coach’s challenge, and the Flyers had instead won that day, a Game 7 would have been played at the Spectrum, which the Flyers may have won.
+If linesman Leon Stickle had blown his whistle in the first period and then again in overtime on goals that would have undoubtedly been contested; had there been a coach's challenge, and the Flyers had instead won that day, a Game 7 would have been played at the Spectrum.

 The initial non-call occurred in the first period when the Islanders went ahead on a 2-1 goal by Duane Sutter.
 After the game Stickle admitted he missed the call and that the replay shows that the Clark Gillies drop pass to Butch Goring was offside.
-Then in overtime on Bob Nystrom’s goal, it’s close enough that it would have merited a long video review and might have been overturned under present-day rules.
+Then in overtime on Bob Nystrom's goal, it's close enough that it would have merited a long video review and might have been overturned under present-day rules.